 Healthcare Under Trump: What to Expect

 Reed Pence: If you talk to people on the left side of the political aisle, one of the hallmark accomplishments of the Obama administration has been the Affordable Care Act – what most people call “Obamacare.”
 It succeeded in dropping the uninsured rate to an all-time low, but those on the right side of the aisle say the ACA did in mostly the wrong ways.
-One of the first day goals of the new Trump administration will be to tear Obamacare down.
-Ed Haislmaier, senior research fellow in health policy at the Heritage Foundation says some of its main features are in the cross hairs first.
+One of the first-day goals of the new Trump administration will be to tear Obamacare down.
+Ed Haislmaier, senior research fellow in health policy at the Heritage Foundation says some of its main features are in the crosshairs first.

 Ed Haslmaier: Obamacare, or the ACA, imposed really on the individual/small employer market a whole set of changes that have driven up costs.
 They were essentially attempting to expand coverage, not by directly funding programs through the government, but by reaching out and controlling and regulating private insurance.
-And thus, passing those costs off budget – in other words, not collecting them as taxes.
-And so we seen the results of that, particularly this fall with some very substantial premium increases and obviously the people getting hit with those who are not seeing any subsidies to off-set, are some of the people most upset.
+And thus, passing those costs off-budget – in other words, not collecting them as taxes.
+And so we have seen the results of that, particularly this fall with some very substantial premium increases and obviously, the people getting hit with those who are not seeing any subsidies to off-set, are some of the people most upset.

 Pence: Haislmaier says some 8 million Americans are getting insurance through exchanges many of them with the support of subsidies.
 However…

 Haslmaier: The thing that I think is more pressing is not so much the people who are receiving subsidies, it’s the 30-some million people out there in the individual and the small employer market, who have been subjected to all of these things in the law that have driven up their cost of care.
 The higher premiums you’re seeing, the higher deductibles, the fewer choices of insurers, the narrower provide network – and these people have been hit with this and are not getting any offsetting subsidies.
-The danger is that if you don’t act soon enough, if you have a different president or a different Congress – you would see more and more of those people losing their private coverage.
-This election happen to occur right at the time when I think, in many respects, the ACA was about to shift from insuring the uninsured to uninsuring the insured – and that is the bigger danger.
+The danger is that if you don’t act soon enough if you have a different president or a different Congress – you would see more and more of those people losing their private coverage.
+This election happens to occur right at the time when I think, in many respects, the ACA was about to shift from insuring the uninsured to uninsuring the insured – and that is the bigger danger.

 Pence: People who don’t think they need insurance also lost their freedom to go without under Obamacare without paying a penalty.